altruios/namshubettulpa/public/namshubettuple/the-plan.md

 ~Nearly hugging him~
 *She curled into his throw and twisted the board out of his hand* *She also tripped him*
-*Kent panicked and failed wildly*
+*Kent panicked and flailed wildly*
 ~He felt fabric and tried to take her down with him~ ~He did not~
+}
+{
 "AG_T::I can hear you, but..."
 ~Kent saw Felix on his feet~
-'The hell is he doing with his mouth'
+'The hell is he doing with his mouth?'
 ~Kent watched Felix some more while pretending to be more stunned than he was~ 'Oh, he wants me to make loud noises?'
+"AG_T::Why don't I SEE you..."
 'Keep her attention?'
 ~She tilted her head at his singing~
 "K::OH SAY CAN YOU SEE?"